-- A. Perform testing and balancing procedures on each system according to the procedures contained in AABC's "National Standards for Total System Balance" and in this Section.
-1. Comply with requirements in ASHRAE 62.1, Section 7.2.2 - "Air Balancing." - B. Cut insulation, ducts, pipes, and equipment cabinets for installation of test probes to the minimum extent necessary for TAB procedures.
-1. After testing and balancing, patch probe holes in ducts with same material and thickness as used to construct ducts.
-2. Install and join new insulation that matches removed materials.
-Restore insulation, coverings, vapor barrier, and finish according to Section 230713 "Duct Insulation." - C. Mark equipment and balancing devices, including damper-control positions, valve position indicators, fan-speed-control levers, and similar controls and devices, with paint or other suitable, permanent identification material to show final settings. - D. Take and report testing and balancing measurements in inch-pound (IP) units.
+- A. Perform testing and balancing procedures on each system in accordance with the procedures contained in AABC's "National Standards for Total System Balance" and in this Section. - B. Cut insulation, ducts, pipes, and equipment casings for installation of test probes to the minimum extent necessary for TAB procedures. - 1.
+After testing and balancing, patch probe holes in ducts with same material and thickness as used to construct ducts. - 2.
+Where holes for probes are required in piping or hydronic equipment, install pressure and temperature test plugs to seal systems. - 3.
+Install and join new insulation that matches removed materials.
+Restore insulation, coverings, vapor barrier, and finish in accordance with Section 230713 "Duct Insulation" and Section 230719 "HVAC Piping Insulation." - C. Mark equipment and balancing devices, including damper-control positions, valve position indicators, fan-speed-control levers, and similar controls and devices, with paint or other suitable, permanent identification material to show final settings. - D. Take and report testing and balancing measurements in inch-pound (IP) units.